zkhatami88/JOSSSubmission/paper.md

 ![Sketch of HPX's architecture with all the components and their interactions.\label{fig:architecture}](hpx_architecture.pdf)

-Figure~\autoref{fig:architecture} sketches HPX's architectures.
+\autoref{fig:architecture} sketches HPX's architectures.
 The compoments of HPX and their references are listed below:

 - **Threading Subsystem** [@kaiser2009parallex] The thread manager manages the light-weighted user level threads created by HPX.
 These light-weight threads have extremely short context switching times resulting in the reduced latencies even for very short operations.
 HPX provides